-The Doctoral Program Director(s) manages the day-to-day program operations and reports directly to the Dean of the Graduate School of Education and Counseling (GSEC).
+The Doctoral Program Director manages the day-to-day program operations.
 The Program Director is responsible for developing curriculum; assigning academic advisors; coordinating course schedules and teaching assignments; recruiting students; assessing and evaluating program and faculty needs; and facilitating evaluation of the program and student achievement.